 I call techniques that heavily use the top drives “White Hat Gamification” while the bottom ones are called “Black Hat Gamification.”

 If something is addicting because it lets you express your creativity, makes you feel successful through skill mastery, and gives you a higher sense of meaning, that’s a very positive result of being addicted.

 On the other hand, if something is addictive because you don’t know what will happen next and you HAVE to find out, you are constantly in fear of losing something, or you think about it all day simply because there are things you can’t have, then it is definitely from the Dark Side of the force of Gamification and it might leave a bad taste in your mouth after you take the action.

 The problem with Zynga games (in my opinion), is that they have figured out how to do all these Black Hat Game Techniques, which drive great numbers off each user, but does not make them feel good.
 So when a user CAN leave the system, they will want to, because they don’t feel like they are in control over themselves.

 Keep in mind that just because something is Black Hat doesn’t mean it’s bad – these are just motivators – and they can be used for productive and healthy results or for evil and manipulation.
 Gamification techniques simply control the “motivation” to do something but not the purpose of the activity.
 I personally would LOVE to get addicted to exercising and eating carrots.

 A good Gamification expert will try to implement all 8 Core Drives on a positive and productive activity so that everyone ends up happier and healthier.

-Since the entire framework is an analysis based on an Octagon shape, I call it Octalysis for Gamification.
+Since the framework is an analysis based on an Octagon shape, I call it Octalysis for Gamification.